teskpicoin/tesk-1/README.md

 ```

 ## Do Sync - quick usage
 Do Sync it's a list of tasks that you can create to execute in sequence one by one.
-When the last task was finished, the tesk go to callback exec function.
+When the last task was finished, the tesk go to callback in exec function.

 ```javascript
 const tesk = require('tesk');